 One cannot ignore something as importance as the lighting in the house.
 Apart from holding an aesthetic quality, efficiently designing it becomes a crucial part of the ergonomic designing.
 The fathomless ability it holds in instilling and improving the right moods and energy into a design space cannot go unconsidered in a design process.
 Even a certain part of the budget should be retained for such a chief design element.
-One can be really cautious about designing each elemental piece in the room but wrong lighting can make it all go in vain.
+One can be really cautious about designing each elemental piece in the room but wrong lighting can make it all go in vain so quality lighting is suggestive.
 It can have physiological and psychological effects on the mind as well.
 Emotions- both positive and negative- are felt more intensely under bright lights.

 They can be designed with a perfect mix of three primary types of color temperature for light bulbs- Soft White (2700K – 3000K), Bright White/Cool White (3500K – 4100K), and Daylight (5000K – 6500K).
 Also efficiency is mandatory.
 They should be effective in cost saving.
 Cost effective lights can be costlier at procurement but its long term benefits are worth every penny.
 There is even a thing called Architecture Lighting the best place to find the right lighting is Arturest.
 Architecture lighting is inculcation of lighting within the architectural joineries and details in the design- uplifting the right feature points and thus, increasing the perceptional depth of the space.
 This mixed hand in hand with ambient lighting, can give marvellous results.
 Lighting design depends on –